 Here is a summary of what has changed with each feature.
 Remember, each feature will continue to adapt to changing needs and expectations in the Primary sector.

 Formative and summative assessment

 The marksheets now have more targeted functionality; teachers can add rows and columns to indicate grade totals and percentages for both formative and summative assessment.
 There is no need to run a separate analysis report, as it is now easy to see whether a child is above or below their AREs.
-There is also a Primary Overview feature, which reveals multiple pieces of information on one screen.
-There are also many features that are specific to summative assessments, for example KS1 test results but I am choosing to downplay these as a result of recent and ongoing reassessment of external examinations due to Covid.
+There is a Primary Overview feature, which reveals multiple pieces of information on one screen.
+Alongside that, there are many features that are specific to summative assessments, for example KS1 test results but I am choosing to downplay these as a result of recent and ongoing reassessment of external examinations due to Covid.

 Whatever happens to pupil progress and MIS in the new normal, teachers will soon be able to create and analyse individual pupil targets that sit alongside their AREs.